ZiotecH/pr1-main-proj/README.md

 ### Rock Paper Scissors
-Had a quick idea for RPC, will use 5 "elements" which all have to strengths and weaknesses.
+Had a quick idea for RPS, will use 5 "elements" which all have to strengths and weaknesses.

 * 2P-mode, easy to implement.
 * 1P-v-AI, trivial to implement.